netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 #  Security Considerations

-This document defines documentation guidelines for NETCONF or RESTCONF content defined with the YANG data modeling language;
+This document defines guidelines for NETCONF or RESTCONF content defined with the YANG data modeling language.
-therefore, it does not introduce any new or increased security risks into the management system.
+It does not introduce any new or increased security risks that need to be discussed.

 --- back